nietaki/erlangEditor/README.md

 You can do your typing in the clients and read the debug messages in the server.

+You can also run `make test` to test the project

 ## How to run the benchmark?
 In one console window run `make server` and leave it be.